 Can I bring my own picnic?

 Yes, you can.
-You are welcome to have your picnic within the at the grounds provided that social distancing and government guidelines for outside gatherings are followed.
+You are welcome to have your picnic within the grounds provided that social distancing and government guidelines for outside gatherings are followed.
 Please remove all rubbish, use the bins provided and make sure you wash your hands before and after eating.

 Is there wheelchair access?